Ficus benjamina: Description

 Ficus benjamina is a tree reaching 30 m tall in natural conditions, with gracefully drooping branchlets and glossy leaves 6–13 cm, oval with an acuminate tip.
 The bark is light gray and smooth.
 The bark of young branches is brownish.
 The widely spread, highly branching tree top often covers a diameter of 10 m.
 It is a relatively small-leaved fig. The changeable leaves are simple, entire and stalked.
 The petiole is 1 to 2.5 cm long.
 The young foliage is light green and slightly wavy, the older leaves are green and smooth; the leaf blade is ovate to ovate-lanceolate with wedge-shaped to broadly rounded base and ends with a short dropper tip.
 The pale glossy to dull leaf blade is 5 to 12 cm cm long and 2 to 6 cm wide.
 Near the leaf margins are yellow crystal cells ("cystolites").
 The two membranous, deciduous stipules are not fused, lanceolate and 6 to 12 mm (rarely to 15 mm) long.

 F. benjamina is monoecious.
 The inflorescences are spherical to egg-shaped, shiny green, and have a diameter of 1.5 cm.
 In the inflorescences are three types of flowers: male and fertile and sterile female flowers.
 The scattered, inflorescences, stalked, male flowers have free sepals and a stamen.
 Many fertile female flowers are sessile and have three or four sepals and an egg-shaped ovary.
 The more or less lateral style ends in an enlarged scar.
 Pollination of F. benjamina only occurs with a specific type of wasp that live symbiotically together.

 The ripe figs (collective fruit) are orange-red and have a diameter of 2.0 to 2.5 cm.

-The tree is treated as an ornamental bush and indoor plant in many places.
-But it is one of the best shade trees.
-It can grow to enormous size.
-Its capability of carbon sequestration is also good.
+F. benjamina is capable of high soil carbon sequestration.